psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 ## Import Your CAD files

 1. Go to the CAM view (it should say CAM at the top.
-If it says, CNC click the "CNC" button at the top).
+If it says CNC, click the "CNC" button at the top).

     * *Note: when in cam view you are able to select ‘import Gerber & Drill’ under ‘file’, when in CNC mode you are unable.*